Mega Man Xtreme

-Mega Man Xtreme (Note: Known in Japan as Rockman X: Cyber Mission (ロックマンX サイバーミッション)) is a 2000 action-platform game developed by Capcom for the Game Boy Color handheld console.
+Mega Man Xtreme (Note: Known in Japan as Rockman X: Cyber Mission (ロックマンX サイバーミッション)) is a 2000 platform game developed and published by Capcom for the Game Boy Color.
 It is a spin-off title in the Mega Man X series of video games that originated on the Super Nintendo Entertainment System.
 Mega Man Xtreme takes place within the series timeline during the 22nd century, in which a group of "Maverick" androids called the "Shadow Hunters" hack into the world's "Mother Computer" system, destabilize all of the networks, and allow other Mavericks to cause rampant destruction all over the world.
 The heroic "Maverick Hunter" X is tasked with going into cyberspace to relive his past missions and put a stop to the group's plans.

 Mega Man Xtreme contains the same gameplay as its home console counterparts.
 An action-platform game, the player must attempt a series of stages, gain various power-ups such as armor parts, and defeat each stage's boss, assimilating its signature weapon.
 The game features stages, enemies, and bosses from both Mega Man X and Mega Man X2 for the Super Nintendo Entertainment System (SNES).
 Mega Man Xtreme was met with a mixed critical response.
 Reviewers enjoyed its familiar gameplay, but were disappointed by graphical issues and a high difficulty level.
 The game was followed by a sequel, Mega Man Xtreme 2, also for the Game Boy Color.
 In 2013, Mega Man Xtreme was made available on the Virtual Console of Japan's Nintendo eShop for the Nintendo 3DS.
 It was later released in the North American eShop the following year in 2014.